scriptPilot/app-framework/DEVELOPMENT.md

 ## CLI commands

-To inform end users about wrong App Framework usage (forking instead of installing as module), end user scripts must be run with parameter `--force` (or short `-f`) in development mode to run them with the demo app.
+To inform end users about wrong App Framework usage (forking instead of installing as module), there is an error message on each script call.
+For App Framework development, you have to create an empty file *.enable-dev-mode* in the project folder.

 ## Folder structure